School Clerk Caught in Theft: Can Labor Law Force Reinstatement Despite Confession?

 KK!HR

-The notice sent by Labour Officer is not invalid.
-You need to defend yourself properly, so pl consult a Labour Law professional and act accordingly.
+The notice sent by the Labour Officer is not invalid.
+You need to defend yourself properly, so please consult a Labour Law professional and act accordingly.

 nathrao

-What is the content of the letter from Labour officer?
+What is the content of the letter from the Labour officer?

 umakanthan53

-There is also no mention in your post whether you terminated him orally or in writing.
-You ought to have issued a charge-memo to him, obtained his reply in writing, if he has admitted the charge unconditionally, you can terminate his services by a formal orders in writing; If not you should have conducted a domestic enquiry giving him all reasonable opportunities and based upon the findings of the enquiry officer, terminated him.
+There is also no mention in your post of whether you terminated him orally or in writing.
+You ought to have issued a charge memo to him and obtained his reply in writing.
+If he has admitted the charge unconditionally, you can terminate his services by formal orders in writing.
+If not, you should have conducted a domestic inquiry giving him all reasonable opportunities.
+Based on the findings of the inquiry officer, you can terminate him.

 PRABHAT RANJAN MOHANTY

-The posted material is insufficient to advice anything good.
-You need to contact a lawer deals in labour cases with all documents pertaining to case.
+The posted material is insufficient to advise anything good.
+You need to contact a lawyer who deals with labor cases, providing all documents pertaining to the case.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute